 [2].
 On dialogism and its application to the relations between the International Law of Human Rights and domestic Law, see Valerio de Oliveira Mazzuoli, International Human Rights treaties and domestic Law, São Paulo: Saraiva Publishing, 2010, pp. 129-145.

 [3].
-The expression dialogue of sourcesis Erik Jayme’s, in Identité culturelle et intégration: le droit international privé postmoderne, Recueil des Cours, vol. 251 (1995), p.
+The expression “dialogue of sources” is Erik Jayme’s, in Identité culturelle et intégration: le droit international privé postmoderne, Recueil des Cours, vol. 251 (1995), p.
 259.

 [4].
 See Valerio de Oliveira Mazzuoli, International Human Rights treaties and domestic Law, cit., pp. 166-167.